Thecaprifire/README-architect/README.md

   #

   ## Description
-  The README Generator is a streamlined tool designed to simplify the creation of professional, comprehensive README files for your projects.
+  The README Architect is a streamlined tool designed to simplify the creation of professional, comprehensive README files for your projects.
 Whether you’re a developer, designer, or project manager, this tool helps you quickly generate well-structured documentation to enhance project clarity and engagement.

   ## Project Links
   https://github.com/janiandaluz/the-readme-generator<br>